We have written stories about the Kingdom of Wonders, Cambodia, quite extensively and for a good reason.

 - In the afternoon spend some time in the city exploring the markets and local yummy food.

-- Our recommendation is the Beer Street, where you will have plenty of choices of Cambodian, Italian and other cuisine.
+- Our recommendation is the Beer Street, where you will have plenty of choices of Cambodian, Italian and other cuisines.
 Rice pancakes from the street vendor are a great dessert!

 Day Two: Siem Reap – Exploring “Tomb Raider” Ta Prohm Temple and Banteay Kdei Temple